pyOpenSci/software-peer-review/partners/scientific-communities.md

 ### Packaging Support

 Our vibrant community is filled with experts in the Python packaging space.
-A partnership with us means that you will always have support if you run into Python packaging issues.
+A partnership with us means that you will always have support from our diverse community of Pythonistas if you run into Python packaging and software maintenance challenges.

 :::{admonition} What's in the works
 :class: note

-We are currently enhancing our peer review process and working together on:
+pyOpenSci is enhancing our peer review process and working on:

--Adding an editorial bot to our peer review infrastructure to further streamline our processes.
+- Adding an editorial bot to our peer review infrastructure to streamline our review processes.
-- Collecting metrics around package maintenance to track health and to help identify when packages become unmaintained.
+- Collecting package metrics to track health and also understand maintenance status.

 :::